 From a comparative point of view, it is worth noting that modified mirroring, used by our sample of human mothers to respond to infant vocalizations, was also used by the macaque mothers in response to infant proto-communicative facial gestures (alongside the simpler category of direct mirroring) (Fig. 2c).
 In particular, the macaque mothers were observed to respond to infant mouth openings by lip-smacking, a more socially meaningful communicative gesture (Fig. 4), and by encouraging the repetition of this gesture in the form of a low-frequency lip-smacking.
 Aside from its affiliative function, the production of lip-smacking in macaque monkeys is strikingly similar in terms of its form - likely homologous - to the orofacial rhythms produced during speech130, as well as in terms of its developmental trajectory131 and the coordination of vocal tract structures132,133, and it seems to activate lateral frontal areas homologous to Broca’s area134.
 Our results are therefore in accordance with the evolutionary theory that posits that during the course of speech evolution, such non-vocal rhythmic facial expressions were coupled to vocalizations to produce the audio-visual components of babbling-like (i.e., consonant-vowel–like) speech expressions135,136 in the service of early mother-infant vocal communication.

-A further remarkable similarity between the human and rhesus macaques groups revealed by our findings was the use of enriched mirroring responses by mothers following infant smiles and lip-smacking, respectively (Fig 2).
+A further remarkable similarity between the human and rhesus macaque groups revealed by our findings was the use of enriched mirroring responses by mothers following infant smiles and lip-smacking, respectively (Fig 2).
 Both these infant communicative gestures share a similar reward value in the two species 137-140 as they both involve an emotional component and seem to advertise cooperative dispositions and affiliation20,141,142, thereby increasing the likelihood of engagement in social interactions.